Fabio Gallo

 Fabio Gallo (born 11 September 1970) is an Italian football coach and former player who played as a midfielder.
 He is the head coach of club Vicenza.

 Playing career

-Between 1988 and 2007, Gallo played for Inter, Oltrepò Calcio, Spezia, Alessandria, Brescia, Atalanta, Ternana, Como, Treviso, Torino and Novara Calcio.
+Between 1988 and 2007, Gallo played for Inter, Oltrepò, Spezia, Alessandria, Brescia, Atalanta, Ternana, Como, Treviso, Torino and Novara.

 Coaching career

 Gallo started his coaching career as Atalanta's youth team coach.

 In the 2012–13 season, he was appointed head coach of Giacomense in Lega Pro Seconda Divisione until 4 December 2012, when he was sacked after a heavy 7–0 defeat against Renate.

 On 14 February 2019, Gallo was appointed as the manager of Ternana.
 His contract expired at the end of the 2019–20 season and was not extended.

 On 5 February 2021, he was appointed new head coach of Serie C club Potenza, replacing Ezio Capuano.
 After escaping relegation by the end of the season, he was confirmed for the following 2021–22 Serie C campaign, but was dismissed on 21 October 2021 following a dismal start in the new season.

 In June 2022, Gallo joined Gianni De Biasi's Azerbaijan national football team coaching staff as an assistant.
 On 4 October 2022, he was hired by Serie C club Foggia as their new manager, signing a contract until the end of the season.
 He resigned on 22 February 2023, due to disagreements with the board.

 On 20 September 2023, Gallo was hired as the new head coach of Serie C club Virtus Entella.
 After guiding Virtus Entella to promotion to Serie B as 2024–25 Serie C Group B champions, he departed to become the new head coach of Vicenza.